Skip to main content

 When creating complex rules, you’ll need to understand how Outlook handles multiple values.

-If you use more than one condition, Outlook treats them as “and” statements, that is, the rule won’t be applied unless a message meets all of the conditions.
-So, for example, if you check the boxes for “with ‘Network’ in the subject” and “which has an attachment,” only messages where both those things are true will have the rule applied.
+If you use more than one condition, Outlook treats them as “and” statements.
+That is, the rule won’t be applied unless a message meets all the conditions.
+For example, if you select Subject includes and enter the first value as "Network," then Add another condition and select "Has attachment," only messages where both conditions are true will have the rule applied.

 If you specify more than one value within a condition, Outlook is happy if it finds at least one of the values, not necessarily all.
-For example, if we set the condition to “with ‘Network’ or ‘cable’ in the subject,” the rule would be applied if either word (or both) were found.
+For example, if you select Subject includes and enter both "Network" and "cable," then the actions will be done if either word (or both) were found.

 If you specify more than one action, Outlook will do them all, as you’d expect.

-If you specify more than one exception, Outlook treats them as “or” statements, that is, if any one (or more) of the exceptions apply, the rule won’t be applied to the message.
+If you specify more than one exception, Outlook treats them as “or” statements.
+If any one (or more) of the exceptions apply, the rule won’t be applied to the message.

 As with multiple values within a condition, if you specify more than one value within an exception, Outlook will use the exception if it finds at least one of the values, not necessarily all.